Remodeling Your Main Bedroom

-Once you've decided what features you want in your remodeled master bedroom suite, you'll need to determine how to build it.
-You can add space to your master bedroom by ripping out interior walls, adding onto your home's footprint, or even adding a story above your home.
+Once you've decided what features you want in your remodeled main bedroom suite, you'll need to determine how to build it.
+You can add space to your main bedroom by ripping out interior walls, adding onto your home's footprint, or even adding a story above your home.
 What works, experts say, depends on several factors.

 If you have the yard space and your local zoning laws and covenants allow, you can simply add the space onto your home with a bump out by knocking down an exterior wall and expanding onto your lot.
 You or your contractor will need to check with deed restrictions or zoning regulations in your neighborhood, to ensure your project will comply with rules for setback and lot coverage.

 If you aren't able to expand your home's footprint as you like, you may need to consider repurposing another space or removing interior walls to join two smaller rooms.
 Many of Baumann's clients live in Manhattan and Long Island's high-rise apartment buildings, and bumping out isn't an option.
 "In Manhattan, you can't add square footage, so they buy the apartment next door and combine the two apartments by opening the space," she says.

 It is possible to add a second story to your home to accommodate a primary bedroom suite, but you'll need to hire a contractor to determine if your foundation is strong enough and can handle the extra weight.
 That's what two of Baumann's clients chose to do; they had to reinforce the existing structure, then added a main suite by extending the plumbing and electrical to the new, upper floor.